rapyuta-robotics/rapyuta-io-docs/hugo/content/6_troubleshoot/611_deployment-error-codes.md

 ## Error Codes

 If the overall deployment **STATUS** is **Error**, rapyuta.io displays an error code along with a brief description of the error.

-The following table lists available error codes, short descriptions, and the recommendations you should take:
+Listed below are the error codes and the recommended actions to resolve them:

 | Error code         | Description | Recommended action |
 | ------------------ | ----------- | ------------------ |